Data Mining-Based Cislunar Escape-Family Analysis in The Multi-Body Models: Escape-Family Identification Using Data Mining

 where $\alpha_i$ denotes the departure phase angle at the circular Earth orbit, and $\beta_i$ denotes the initial-to-circular velocity ratio.
 With these parameters, the initial states of trajectories $\bm{X}_i$ can be expressed as follows \cite{topputo2013optimal}:

 where $r_i=h_i+R_\text{Earth}$ ($h_i=167 \text{ km}$).
 The maximum integration time is set to 90 days for the practical mission consideration.
 When the trajectory satisfy the escape criterion mentioned in Section \ref{subsec2.2}, the numerical integration terminates and the time of flight (TOF) is recorded.
 The TOF is calculated by $\text{TOF}=t_f-t_i$, where $t_f$ denotes the termination epoch and $t_i$ denotes the initial epoch ($t_i=0$ for the Earth-Moon PCR3BP and $t_i=\theta_{\text{S}i}/\omega_\text{S}$ for the Sun-Earth/Moon PBCR4BP).
-When the escape trajectories are identified, the Earth injection impulse ($\Delta v_i$) can be calculated by:
+The Earth injection impulse ($\Delta v_i$) of the escape trajectories can be calculated by:

 To exhaustively search escape trajectories satisfying the criterion mentioned in Section \ref{subsec2.2} within 90 days, the grid search method is adopted.
 Referring to Ref. \cite{topputo2013optimal}, we set $\alpha_i$ as $\alpha_i \in \left[0,\text{ }2\pi\right)$ with a step-size of $\pi/7200$, and set $\beta_i$ as $\beta_i \in \left[1.4,\text{ }1.41\right]$ with a step-size of 0.000002.
 For the Sun-Earth/Moon PBCR4BP, we set $\theta_{\text{S}i}=0,\text{ }90,\text{ }180,\text{ }270\text{ }\deg$.
 To perform a fair comparison between escape trajectories in the Earth-Moon PCR3BP and the Sun-Earth/Moon PBCR4BP, we particularly investigate escape trajectories generated by the same initial states for each case.
 The corresponding $\left(\alpha_i,\text{ }\beta_i\right)$ map of escape trajectories in the Earth-Moon PCR3BP is presented in Fig. \ref{fig_three_map}, and corresponding $\left(\alpha_i,\text{ }\beta_i\right)$ map in the Sun-Earth/Moon PBCR4BP for four cases ($\theta_{\text{S}i}=0,\text{ }90,\text{ }180,\text{ }270\text{ }\deg$) is presented in Fig. \ref{fig_four_map}.